sotakarjut/frontend/README.md

 Frontend project for the Sotakarjut larp communication application.

+## Configuring terminal name

+* In a windows build the terminal name can be configured from "Sotakarjut frontend_Data/StreamingAssets/config.json".

 ## Getting Started

-* If you only want to test the last build, try http://iki.fi/dae/sotakarjut/
 * Download and install Unity 3D version 2018.2.0f2 from https://unity3d.com/get-unity/download
 * Download and open the project in Unity
 * The scene SampleScene contains a Canvas object with the UI elements with the UI logic in script components.
-There are also some separate game objects with manager stubs that will communicate with the backend at some point in the future.
+There are also some separate game objects with managers that communicate with the backend.

 ## Built With